sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 </div>

-The `:[args]` syntax is a wildcard matcher that matches all text between balanced parentheses.
+The `:[args]` syntax is a structural hole that matches all text between balanced parentheses.
 The `args` part is just a descriptive identifier.
 We currently support [Comby syntax](https://comby.dev/#match-syntax), which is the underlying engine behind structural search.
 You can find out more about the